 Version control systems helps software development teams to record changes to files over the time.
 Developers use VCS for collaboration, sharing and working together on the same project.
 This makes it possible for you to restore files back to the previous version.
 It also allows the entire project to be rolled back to a previous version.
 Moreover, you can compare files to older versions and track changes as well.

-There are two type of version control systems: Centralerlized Version Control Systems (CVCS) and Distributed Version Control Systems (DVCS).
-In centralerlized version control system, single server holds all the files and number of clients checkout files from the server.
+There are two type of version control systems: Centralized Version Control Systems (CVCS) and Distributed Version Control Systems (DVCS).
+In centralized version control system, single server holds all the files and number of clients checkout files from the server.
 Whereas in distributed version control system, clients have a full repository with a complete history.

-We will cover the following open source version control systems.
+We will cover the following best version control software in this post.

-Here are some key features of Git are:
+Here are some key features of Git version control are:

 - Open Source